 Keep track of eBay parcels and shipments with our free service!
-All you need to do to track your parcel is enter the tracking number, and then the service will know its location in real time.
+All you need to do to track your parcel, is to enter the tracking number, and then the service will keep track of your parcel’s location in real time.

 How do I track my eBay parcel with 100Parcels.com?

 - Find out the tracking number of your parcel;

 - Enter the tracking number of your parcel in the field at the top of the page;

 - Wait until the service checks the parcel data, it will not take long;

 - View the search results and share them with your friends via social networking;

 - If you enter your email address, we can notify you automatically of changes to the status of your parcel.